KislayKashyap-hub/Course-Registration-System/README.md

-# Node.js-Express-MongoDB-API-Functionality
+# Course Registration System

-This project is a Node.js Express application that interacts with MongoDB to manage users, courses, registrations, and scores.
-It provides various API endpoints for CRUD operations on these entities.
+The `Course Registration System` is a Node.js and Express-based application designed to manage users, courses, registrations, and scores.
+Utilizing MongoDB for data storage, it offers a range of API endpoints for CRUD operations on these entities.

 ## Prerequisites